Get

 Sick sad cat lying on the bed

 Figuring out why your cat acts the way they do can be a complicated matter.
-We know cats are different from humans, but they can experience some of the same emotions.
-For example, most animal behavior experts believe cats can experience grief.
+We know cats are different from humans, but they can experience some similar emotions.
+For example, most animal behavior experts believe cats can experience some degree of grief.

 divider cat faces 2 oct 2024